tienfeek/chute-tutorials/Android/Multi-Image Picker Tutorial/README.md

 * Follow the ProjectSetup tutorial that can be found and downloaded at
   [https://github.com/chute/chute-tutorials/tree/master/Android/ProjectSetup](https://github.com/chute/chute-tutorials/tree/master/Android/ProjectSetup) for a complete guide on how to setup the chute SDK.

-* Add the GCMultiImagePicker component to your project by either copying all the resources and source code or by adding it as an Android Library project.
+* Add the Multi-Image Picker component to your project by either copying all the resources and source code or by adding it as an Android Library project.
-  GCMultiImagePicker component can be found and downloaded at [https://github.com/chute/Chute-Android-Kitchen-Sink/tree/master/Components/MultiImagePicker](https://github.com/chute/Chute-Android-Kitchen-Sink/tree/master/Components/MultiImagePicker).
+  Multi-Image Picker component can be found and downloaded at [https://github.com/chute/Chute-Android-Kitchen-Sink/tree/master/Components/Multi-Image%20Picker](https://github.com/chute/Chute-Android-Kitchen-Sink/tree/master/Components/Multi-Image%20Picker).

 * The next thing you need to do is register the activities and the application class into the AndroidManifest.xml file: